CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 the SIDS alone, but such contributions must also be added to the SIDS File Mapping before they can be implemented.

+.. _application_software-ref:

 Applications Software
 ---------------------

-The development of
-CGNS-compliant applications, e.g., grid generators, postprocessors, and the like, has not been a direct undertaking of the CGNS team.
+The development of CGNS-compliant applications, e.g., grid generators, postprocessors, and the like, has not been a direct undertaking of the CGNS team.
 Rather, it has been the intent to make the attractiveness of interoperable CFD applications, together with general acceptance of the CGNS standard by Boeing, NASA, and others, sufficient to induce